RolfBremer/in-dexter/sample-usage.typ

 #context (outline(title: none, target: selector(heading).after(here())))

-== The Default Index page
+== The Default Index page<defaultIndex>

 Here we generate the Index page in three columns.
 The default behavior (auto) is to use all indexes together.

 #index-main[Metadaten!Primäre]
 #index-main(display: "Joy")[Metadaten!Sekundäre!Fun]
 #index-main("Metadaten!Tertiäre")

 // A sample with a raw display text
-#index(display: `Aberation`, "Aberation")
+#index(display: `Aberration`, "Aberration")

 #columns(3)[